electricherd/audiobookfinder/README.md

 ### ToDo

+* leave a good, well defined version
+* create secret by github if also usable by other build systems
+* fix build systems github actions, appveyor, travis (if still possible)
 * remove TUI, since it is not working properly
 * add kademlia push of android data found to network to all clients for adbfflutter
 * add signature key, and google developer key to android app, and some time later process for a correct ios app